rsocket/rsocket-tck/README.md

 the same syntax as the marble diagrams in the rxjs project [here](https://github.com/ReactiveX/rxjs/blob/master/doc/writing-marble-tests.md#marble-syntax).
 Users can also directly write the marble diagram into the test cases instead of using the programatic notion we have here, so one can write something like `requestResponse handle("x", "y") using ("---a---|")`.

+## Run Instructions
+This project is managed with sbt.
+Simply navigate to the root directory with build.sbt and run `sbt assembly`.
+You can then use `./run <scriptfile>` to run the server or client with a specific script file.

 ## TODO
 We are still working on getting tests for channel set up, and will also reorganize the project in the future.
 Please feel free to contact us with any suggestions.